tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 **Difference Between Wait and Sleep**

 - `wait` is for concurrent programming but `sleep` not.
-Sleeping does not release the locks it holds, while waiting releases the lock on `wait()` is called.
+Sleeping does not release the locks it holds while `wait` releases the lock on `wait()` is called.
-- `sleep` just suspends a thread execution for a fixed time, but `wait` suspend a thread execution until `notify` is called.
+- `sleep` just suspends a thread execution for a fixed time, but `wait` suspends a thread execution until `notify` is called.
 - `wait` must happen in a block synchronized on the monitor object (otherwise occurs `IllegalMonitorStateException` ) whereas `sleep` does not.

 ```java